bobbycomet/Appify/README.md

 # Appify latest is 2.1.1

+This version is feature-complete and stable.
+No further updates are planned unless critical bugs are discovered.

 **Turn any website into a real desktop app.
 Installs in under a second.**

 **Each site gets its own browser, its own extensions, and its own space, automatically.**